wpdino/dinopack-for-elementor/README.md

 4. Save settings
 5. Add the Newsletter widget to your page
 6. Select your MailChimp list from the dropdown

+### OpenAI Setup (for AI Widgets)

+1. Go to **DinoPack Settings** in WordPress admin
+2. Navigate to the AI Settings tab
+3. Enter your OpenAI API key (get one from https://platform.openai.com/api-keys)
+4. Select your preferred AI model (default: gpt-3.5-turbo)
+5. Configure temperature and other settings (optional)
+6. Save settings
+7. Add AI Product Description Generator or AI Product Review Summarizer widget to your page
+8. Select a WooCommerce product and click "Generate Content" or "Summarize Reviews" in the widget settings

 ## 🎯 Usage